Katy Trail State Park: History

-Conversion of right-of-way to a trail was made possible by the National Trails System Act of 1968.
-In 1982, the city of Columbia opened the MKT Trail on an abandoned spur of the Katy as one of the first rails-to-trails pilot projects in the United States.
+Early rails-to-trails conversions were encouraged by 1976 amendments to the National Trails System Act of 1968, which provided a 180-day negotiation window for municipalities to purchase abandoned rail corridors.
+In 1982, the city of Columbia utilized this traditional abandonment process to open the MKT Trail, one of the first rail trails in the United States, on a spur of the Katy.
+The preservation of the much larger Katy main line was made possible by a subsequent 1983 amendment to the Act.
+This amendment established the legal mechanism of railbanking, which allowed the state to assume control of the out-of-service corridor for trail use.

 On October 4, 1986, floodwater from the Missouri River severely damaged the track along the Missouri–Kansas–Texas Railroad's route from Sedalia to Machens, Missouri.
 The route had been washed out and repaired many times, but this time, railroad officials decided not to return the tracks to service.
 Trains were re-routed, and the right-of-way was to be abandoned.
 The Missouri Department of Natural Resources purchased the right-of-way with a donation from Edward D. "Ted" Jones and Pat Jones of Williamsburg and St. Louis.
 In 1990, the first segment of the trail officially opened in Rocheport.

 In 1991, the Union Pacific Railroad donated 33 mi of right-of-way from Sedalia to Clinton.

 The trail was initially planned for completion in 1994.
 However, the Great Flood of 1993 damaged 75 mi of the original 126 mi of the trail.
 The completed trail from St. Charles to Sedalia was finally opened in 1996; the section from Sedalia to Clinton opened in 1999.

 In 2011, the trail was expanded to include the corridor from St. Charles to Machens.